 Item Des cription 1.
 Sec.25 Companies The provisions of this Part shall apply to the Income and Expenditure Account referred to in Sec.
 129 of the Act, in like manner as they apply to a Statement of Profit and Loss.
-2. Revenue from Operations For Company other than a FinanceFor Finance Company:Company: Revenue from Operations shallRevenue from Operations shalldisclose separately in the Notes, RevenueRevenue from:from -(a) Sale of Products(b) Sale of ServicesRevenue under each of the above heads(c) Other Operating Revenuesshall be disclosed separately by way of Notes(d) Less: Excise Dutyto Accounts to the extent applicable.
-3. Finance Costs Finance Costs shall be classified as - (a) Interest Expenses, (b) Other Borrowing Costs, (c) Applicable Net Gain / Loss on Foreign Currency Transactions and Translation.
+2. Revenue from Operations For Company other than a Finance Company: Revenue from Operations shall disclose separately in the Notes, Revenue from - (a) Sale of Products (b) Sale of Services (c) Other Operating Revenues (d) Less: Excise Duty 3.
+Finance Costs Finance Costs shall be classified as - (a) Interest Expenses, (b) Other Borrowing Costs, (c) Applicable Net Gain / Loss on Foreign Currency Transactions and Translation.
 4. Other Income Other Income shall be classified as - (a) Interest Income (in case of a Company other than a Finance Company), (b) Dividend Income, (c) Net Gain/Loss on Sale of Investments, (d) Other Non-Operating Income (Net of Expenses directly attributable to such income).
-5. Additional Information: A Company shall disclose by way of Notes , additional information regarding Aggregate Expenditure and Income on the following items referred below.
+5. Additional Information: A Company shall disclose by way of Notes Aggregate Expenditure and Income on th